Printed circuit board milling: Mechanical system

 The mechanics behind a PCB milling machine are fairly straightforward and have their roots in CNC milling technology.
 A PCB milling system is similar to a miniature and highly accurate NC milling table.
 For machine control, positioning information and machine control commands are sent from the controlling software via a serial port or parallel port connection to the milling machine's on-board controller.
 The controller is then responsible for driving and monitoring the various positioning components which move the milling head and gantry and control the spindle speed.
-Spindle speeds can range from 30,000 RPM to 100,000 RPM depending on the milling system, with higher spindle speeds equating to better accuracy, in a nutshell the smaller the tool diameter the higher RPM you need.
+Spindle speeds can range from 30,000 RPM to 100,000 RPM depending on the milling system, with higher spindle speeds equating to better accuracy.
+Higher RPM is required as the tool diameter gets smaller.
 Typically this drive system comprises non-monitored stepper motors for the X/Y axis, an on-off non-monitored solenoid, pneumatic piston or lead screw for the Z-axis, and a DC motor control circuit for spindle speed, none of which provide positional feedback.
 More advanced systems provide a monitored stepper motor Z-axis drive for greater control during milling and drilling as well as more advanced RF spindle motor control circuits that provide better control over a wider range of speeds.